shreyask3107/shreyask3107.github.io/_pages/other.md

 # Interests and Hobbies:
 ## Sports: ##
-### Cricket
+### Formula 1
-It is the most followed sport in India and almost every kid in India plays cricket atleast once in their childhood.
-In my case, I started playing with a leather ball when I was in my 7th grade.
-Cricket was a stress-buster during my schooling years.
+The pinnacle of motorsports!
+I have been watching F1 since my childhood and this was one of the things which motivated me to take up engineering.
+The amount of engineering which goes into making the cars faster even on tricky street-circuits like Monaco has always fascinated me.
+My favourite constructor has been the [silver arrows](https://www.mercedesamgf1.com/en/) ever since they (re-)entered F1 in 2010 with Michael Schumacher as one of their drivers.
+Before that I used to like McLaren Mercedes when they had Hamilton and Alonso as their drivers.
 ### Water Polo and Swimming
 A sport I learned after coming to IIT Madras in my second year.
 Fell in love with the speed of the game.
 A difficult sport to learn (Even basic floating was hard initially!).
 Water Polo has helped me improve my stamina and endurance.
-### Formula 1
+### Cricket
-The pinnacle of motorsports!
-I have been watching F1 since my childhood and this was one of the things which motivated me to take up engineering.
-The amount of engineering which goes into making the cars faster even on tricky street-circuits like Monaco has always fascinated me.
-My favourite constructor has been the [silver arrows](https://www.mercedesamgf1.com/en/) ever since they (re-)entered F1 in 2010 with Michael Schumacher as one of their drivers.
+Have been playing this since my childhood.
+Represented a few teams at the competitive level.
+Transitioned from a spin-bowler to an opening batsman.

 ### Other sports I follow
 * Football: Liverpool and Bayern M&uuml;nchen
 * Tennis: Roger Federer and Novak Djokovic (I know they are rivals!)